PavelArs/gamdom-qa-automation/README.md

 ### Component Composition

 Rather than creating deep inheritance hierarchies, page objects **compose** reusable components.
-For example, `HomePage` contains a `HeaderComponent`, `CookieBannerComponent`, and `SearchComponent`.
+For example, `HomePage` contains a `HeaderComponent`, and `SearchComponent`.
 This mirrors how modern UIs are built (component trees) and avoids the "god page object" anti-pattern.

 ### Custom Playwright Fixtures